MicrosoftDocs/azure-docs/articles/azure-monitor/logs/tutorial-logs-ingestion-api.md

     :::image type="content" source="media/tutorial-workspace-transformations-api/data-collection-rule-details.png" lightbox="media/tutorial-workspace-transformations-api/data-collection-rule-details.png" alt-text="Screenshot that shows DCR details.":::

-1. Copy the **Resource ID** for the DCR.
-You'll use it in the next step.
+1. Copy the **Immutable ID** for the DCR.
+You'll use it in a later step when you send sample data using the API.

     :::image type="content" source="media/tutorial-workspace-transformations-api/data-collection-rule-json-view.png" lightbox="media/tutorial-workspace-transformations-api/data-collection-rule-json-view.png" alt-text="Screenshot that shows DCR JSON view.":::